Life without liberty is like a body without spirit. – Kahlil Gibran (The Vision)

-Let me give you a few lessons I’ve learnt in my own life as an example:
+Let me give you a few lessons I’ve learned in my own life as an example:

-I’ve learnt that I can’t change those who are close to me without their consent.
-I’ve learnt that I can’t force anyone to see my perspectives, to hear my thoughts, or to truly understand where I am coming from, UNLESS they are first open and receptive.
-On the other hand, I have learnt that I can change myself, I can change the way I think, feel, and perceive the world.
-And through my learned ability to change myself, I’ve also learned to change the outcome of events: I’ve learnt to avoid unnecessary mistakes or misfortunes that I could have brought on myself.
+I’ve learned that I can’t change those who are close to me without their consent.
+I’ve learned that I can’t force anyone to see my perspectives, to hear my thoughts, or to truly understand where I am coming from UNLESS they are first open and receptive.
+On the other hand, I have learned that I can change myself, I can change the way I think, feel, and perceive the world.
+And through my learned ability to change myself, I’ve also learned to change the outcome of events: I’ve learned to avoid unnecessary mistakes or misfortunes that I could have brought on myself.

 What about you?
 What can you genuinely change in your life, and what do you need to surrender control of?
 What is in your power to change, and what is completely out of your hands?

 Hint: Outer people and events are very difficult to oversee and contain.
 On the other hand, the feelings, perceptions, judgments, and decisions we make within are more in our scope of changing.

 Why the “Pursuit of Happiness” Makes Us Miserable

 Always say “yes” to the present moment.
 What could be more futile, more insane, than to create inner resistance to what already is?
 What could be more insane than to oppose life itself, which is now and always now?
 Surrender to what is.
 Say “yes” to life — and see how life suddenly starts working for you rather than against you. –Eckhart Tolle (The Power of Now)

 What does the pursuit of happiness have to do with resistance and surrender?
 A whole lot, really.